 The project sites are located on Holland Tract and Bacon Island and Mandeville Island in Contra Costa and San Joaquin Counties.
 Surrounding land use is primarily agricultural.
 The Old River flows between Holland Tract and Bacon Island to the west of Bacon Island, while Connection Slough flows between Bacon Island and Mandeville Island to the north of Bacon Island.
-An additional area located toward the center of Holland Tract was also surveyed.
 The project areas have level topography, except on the levee sides.